OscarFMdev/capstone-ruby/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+We would like to thank [Ruby-doc](https://ruby-doc.org/) for making the documentation understandable

 <p align="right">(<a href="#readme-top">back to top</a>)</p>